Blue Passport

 Those entitled to subsidiary protection or a national deportation ban cannot obtain a travel document for refugees.
 If that is the case, you must ask for a passport at your home country's embassy.
 If the embassy does not issue you a passport, you can apply for a Travel Permit for Foreigners („Reiseausweis für Ausländer“) at the relevant Immigration Office („Ausländerbehörde”).
 You can learn more about it in our chapter “Travelling Abroad for refugees”.

-Please note: If you have been granted subsidiary protection or have a residence permit due to a national deportation ban and are appealing BAMF's decision, you must not visit your home country's embassy.
-If you do so, the BAMF assumes that you are not being persecuted in your home country.
+Please note: If you have been granted subsidiary protection or have a residence permit due to a national deportation ban and are appealing BAMF's decision, a visit to your home country's embassy can lead to problems.
+The BAMF might consider the embassy visit as evidence that you are not being persecuted in your home country.

 Which countries can I travel to with my Blue Passport?

-As someone who holds a Blue Passport, you must not travel to your country of origin under any circumstances.
-If the Immigration Office or the BAMF finds out that you have visited your home country, your right to asylum or recognition as a refugee will be revoked, and you will lose your right of residence in Germany.
+As someone who holds a Blue Passport, a trip to your country of origin can and will cause problems for you.
+The German authorities will then revoke your asylum status or your recognition as a refugee, and you will lose your right of residence in Germany.

 Please note: You do not have any claim to diplomatic or consular protection by Germany outside the German territory.